eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Build attractive visualizations
 	- Communicate results to non-technical colleagues and clients
 	- Provide data science expertise to sales, marketing, and R&D teams
 + skill set:
+	- Build automation around infrastructure components like MongoDB, PostgreSQL, Redis, and Kafka clusters.
+	- Experience with Docker, Kubernetes, Prometheus, or other CNCF software is a big plus.
+	- Extensive operational and architectural background in SQL and NoSQL technologies.
+	- Experience with database design, caching, scalability, and network fundamentals.
++ skill set:
 	- Java, Scala & Python
 	- Kubernetes & Docker